Atmospheric Absorption & Transmission

 - Ozone (O3) : Absorbs strongly in the UV portion of the spectrum (very short wavelengths) and is responsible for protecting us from damaging radiation that causes skin cancer.

 In contrast to the absorption, transmission is when electromagnetic energy is able to pass through the atmosphere and reach the Earth's surface.
-Visible light, largely passes (is transmitted) through the atmosphere.
+Visible light, largely passes (or is transmitted) through the atmosphere.